KonWooKim/Guideline-Driven-LLM-Annotation_BLAH9/README.md

 ## Method

-We will explore three complementary approaches to guideline integration:
+We will test three compatible approaches to knowledge embedding with guideline provision:

 ### 1. Guideline Injection via Prompting